Your Scientific Guide To Anhedonia

 • A tendency to show false emotions

-Anhedonia isn’t necessarily a disease but rather a symptom of another primary condition.
-For this reason, psychologists may look for symptoms of anhedonia when diagnosing mental health disorders like depression, schizophrenia spectrum disorders, post-traumatic stress disorder, and substance use disorder.
+Anhedonia isn’t necessarily a condition on its own but rather a symptom of another primary condition.
+For this reason, psychologists may look for symptoms of anhedonia when diagnosing mental health disorders like major depressive disorder, schizophrenia spectrum disorders, post-traumatic stress disorder, and substance use disorder.

 Causes of anhedonia

-The causes of anhedonia are unclear, but it is largely associated with physiological brain function.
-Based on the role of the brain, genetics may affect whether someone is likely to experience anhedonia.
-Other risk factors may include early trauma, brain injury, substance use disorder, major illnesses or diseases that affect brain functioning, eating disorders, and more.
+The exact causes of anhedonia are unclear, but it is associated with physiological brain function.
+Genetics may also affect whether someone is likely to experience anhedonia.
+Other risk factors may include early trauma, a brain injury, substance use disorder, major illnesses or diseases that affect brain functioning, eating disorders, and others.

 Getty/AnnaStills